 Exchange rate risk.
 Our exposure to market risk arises principally from exchange rate risk.
-Even though our functional currency is the Indian rupee, we generate a major portion of our revenues in foreign currencies, particularly the U.S. dollar, the United Kingdom Pound Sterling, the Euro and the Australian dollar, whereas we incur a majority of our expenses in Indian rupees.
+Even though our functional currency is the Indian rupee, we generate a major portion of our revenues in foreign currencies, particularly the U.S. dollar, the United Kingdom Pound Sterling, Euro and the Australian dollar, whereas we incur a majority of our expenses in Indian rupees.
 The exchange rate between the Indian rupee and the U.S. dollar has changed substantially in recent years and may fluctuate substantially in the future.
 Consequently, the results of our operations are adversely affected as the Indian rupee appreciates against the U.S. dollar.
-For the nine months ended December 31, 2010 and December 31, 2009 U.S. dollar denominated revenues represented 73.4% and 73.2% of total revenues, respectively.
-For the same periods, revenues denominated in United Kingdom Pound Sterling represented 7.0% and 9.4% of total revenues, revenues denominated in the Euro represented 6.7% and 7.2% of total revenues while revenues denominated in the Australian dollar represented 6.4% and 5.8% of total revenues.
+For the three months ended June 30, 2011 and June 30, 2010, U.S. dollar denominated revenues represented 71.6% and 74.8% of total revenues, respectively.
+For the same periods, revenues denominated in United Kingdom Pound Sterling represented 6.4% and 6.8% of total revenues, revenues denominated in the Euro represented 7.5% and 6.0% of total revenues while revenues denominated in the Australian dollar represented 7.5% and 5.7% of total revenues.
 Our exchange rate risk primarily arises from our foreign currency revenues, receivables and payables.